hdShang/arxiv-daily/docs/cs-CL/2025-06-06/papers/250605947v1-intentionesc-an-intention-centered-framework-for-enhancing-emotional.md

 ---
 layout: default
-title: IntentionESC: An Intention-Centered Framework for Enhancing Emotional Support in Dialogue Systems
+title: "IntentionESC: An Intention-Centered Framework for Enhancing Emotional Support in Dialogue Systems"
 ---

 # IntentionESC: An Intention-Centered Framework for Enhancing Emotional Support in Dialogue Systems